-What Is RankBrain
+What Is RankBrain?

 Many of the search queries Google gets every day are inaccurate, mistaken, or simply clumsy.
-What’s more, about 450 million queries (around 15% of all the queries Google gets every day) are new – Google has not dealt with them before.
-Often, these can be complicated long-tail, niche queries.
+What’s more, about 450 million queries (around 15% of all daily queries) are new – Google has not dealt with them before.
+Often, these are complicated long-tail, niche queries.

-RankBrain deals with all of these, helping to direct Google searchers to the right websites and pages.
+RankBrain deals with all of these, helping to direct Google searchers to the right pages.
 When RankBrain sees a keyword phrase Google isn’t familiar with, it guesses what other phrases have a similar meaning and provides more accurate results.

 Why RankBrain Is Important

 RankBrain comes with several impressive capabilities that refine the Google search experience.
-RankBrain can learn how users search Google and what they search for, and reformulate a clumsy or awkward search query in more precise language.
+It can learn how users search Google and what they search for.
+It can then reformulate a clumsy or awkward search query using more precise language.

 This is why the introduction of RankBrain hasn’t caused any major upheavals in the search world.
-It has not changed in the least the way we use Google, and has actually gone unnoticed until Google began talking about it, several months after it had been turned on.
+It has not changed in the least the way we use Google.
+In fact, RankBrain has gone unnoticed until Google started talking about it.

 How to Use RankBrain to Your Advantage

-Someone searching for an affordable dentist on their mobile device while they are on their way home after a busy day at work probably won’t take the time to write the long-tail keyword that would bring them the best results, but merely toss together a few keywords like “dentist cheap Bronx”.
+Someone searching for an affordable dentist on their way home after a busy day at work won’t take the time to write the long-tail keyword that would bring them the best results.
+Rather, they would simply toss together a few keywords like “dentist cheap Bronx”.

-By contrast, a mix of keyword phrases and useful and relevant information about the dentist’s practice should be used to convince Google that the dental services are affordable and available in Bronx.
+By contrast, a mix of keyword phrases and useful and relevant information about the dentist’s practice could convince Google that the dental services are affordable and available in Bronx.

 With RankBrain and other algorithms like Hummingbird, Google is now smart enough not to get lost in the grammar and the phrasing of the keywords.
-For searchers this is great news, because it means results that are more accurate than ever.
+For searchers this is great news because it means results that are more accurate than ever.

 RankBrain and Schema Markup

 RankBrain also brings into focus schema markup and its undeniable usefulness.
 One of the latest evolutions of SEO, schema markup tells Google what your data means.
-It’s essentially a semantic vocabulary or code that you add to your website to make it easier for Google and other search engines to return more informative results for users.
+It’s essentially a semantic vocabulary or code that you add to your website to make it easier for Google to return more informative results for users.

 RankBrain Makes Content More Important Than Ever